 To save money on anything you buy requires you to shop around in advance and keep an eye out for sales.

-Your home and car needs to be maintained regularly to save on costly repairs.
+Your home and car need to be maintained regularly to save on costly repairs.

 2. FINANCIAL MANAGEMENT